lcudenne/excalibur/README.md

 ### Method A: From a given directory

-This is the simpliest way to build the media database as it only use a regular directory in which the media files are stored.
-You can for example use `/home/<your_login>/Public/Excalibur/` as a base directory to host media files.
+This is the simpliest way to build the media database as it only uses a regular directory in which the media files are stored.
+You can for example use `$HOME/Public/Excalibur/` as a base directory to host media files.
 If shared among the network, you will be able to update the database without logging to the computer running Excalibur.